supposedly/joffrey/README.md

 make for less boilerplate... overall, however, `ergo.CLI` should be preferred when possible.

-Its implementation works because Python already has syntax to define positional parameters and name-only parameters in a function; positional options vs. flags on a command line can be likened to these easily.
-Currently, however, ergo.simple cannot handle **kwargs by taking arbitrary flags.
+Its implementation works because Python already has syntax to define positional parameters and name-only parameters in a function; positional options
+& flags on a command line can be likened to these easily.
+Currently, however, `ergo.simple` cannot handle **kwargs by taking arbitrary flags.
 If that turns out to be a necessity at some point down the line, this will change.

 If one should wish to configure their new `ergo.simple` objects, the following class attributes are reassignable: